nealcaren/SOCI101/applications/snap.md

 ## Requirements

 * One page reflection on experiences.
-* Grocery list, including items and cost
+* Grocery list, including items and cost.
-* Meal plan for one week for one adult and one child No late assignments will be accepted.
+* Meal plan for one week for one adult and one child.
+* No late assignments will be accepted.

 ## Grading